Trump: 'I don't think I have to prepare very much' for nuclear summit

 Breaking News Emails

+Trump added that he is also prepared to ramp up sanctions on North Korea if the negotiations fall apart.

+One of the issues that is likely to be addressed at the summit aside from denuclearization is the return of Japanese citizens abducted by North Korea.
+Abe said he had an "in-depth and candid exchange" with Trump during their Thursday meeting, adding that he thinks the president "fully understands the situation."

-The remarks fit in with Trump's well-established disdain for prep time.
-He mocked his 2016 rival Hillary Clinton for taking time off the campaign trail to get ready for their debates and prefers briefing materials that can fit on a single page.
+Trump's remarks regarding his casual readiness for the talks fit in with Trump's well-established disdain for prep time.
+He mocked his 2016 rival Hillary Clinton for taking time off the campaign trail to get ready for their debates and prefers briefing materials that fit on a single page.

 But he also said that he and Kim have both had plenty of time to think about the issues they will discuss as Trump pushes his North Korean counterpart to give up his nuclear weapons, possibly in exchange for relief from U.S. and international sanctions on Pyongyang.